-Hardly the reason My love for you was mind deep.
-I slayed myself and you to stop the pointless drama.
+We should have had such honest talk, not fantasy, the evening we wed.
+Perhaps we could have avoided this misery.
+My love for you was mind deep.
+I slayed myself and you to stop the drama.
 If I could slay myself again, I would.
 But afterlife forbids a double death.

 I am sick of killing as a solution.
 It solves nothing.
 Questions nothing, produces nothing, nothing, but more of itself.
-You think war is alive, has honor and reason.
+You thought war was alive, has honor and reason.
 I tell you it is well beyond all that.
 War doesn't need to win; it needs simply to be.
 It has no beginning, therefore no end.
 War merely spasms as it occupies all of history.
 Oh, yes, there are songs, poetry to glorify it and even to weep for its dead-victims and victors.

 The language, the music is the beauty of massacre, of dogs gnawing the bodies of old men.
 They hide the carcasses of orphans to persuade us it has all been worth the awfulness.
 Where is the battle for life?
 Where are the ramparts to breach for tranquility, for peace?
 I was the empire you had already conquered.
 Alone together we could have been invincible.